What do they do?

 Projected Growth Rate

-Employment of Computer User Support Specialists (SOC 2018) is projected to grow 11 percent from 2020 to 2030, faster than average compared to all occupations.
+Employment of Computer User Support Specialists (SOC 2018) is projected to show little or no change from 2022 to 2032.

 No Data Available